The Tourism Federation of Wisconsin (TFW)

 Wisconsin's tourism industry through supportive

 legislation and policies.
 Recent legislative wins include maintaining Wisconsin's Sept.
-1st school start date, supporting a statwide smoking ban and strenghtening Wisconsin's room tax law.
+1st school start date, supporting a strong state tourism marketing budget and strengthening Wisconsin's room tax law.

 Learn more about TFW's mission, members, issues and resources